 Blackout: a chiller where household items emit an unexplained eerie, unhomely vibe

-And what are his film score plans for a film where ‘homely’ items such as dripping taps, ironing boards, toys and dolls and even rows of soup cans become ‘unhomely’ and send chills up the spine?
+And what are your film score plans for a film where ‘homely’ items such as dripping taps, ironing boards, toys and dolls and even rows of soup cans become ‘unhomely’ and send chills up the spine?

 I once managed to scare a friend with a cotton bud which was an easy task given the circumstance.
 Yes, 85% of Blackout is shot in the dark but the director Eddie Saint-Jean has managed to capture great motion despite the obstacles.
 If I had to rely on minimalist vision and ironing boards we would be entering the realms of experimental drama and the likes of “show me how to be a tree”.
 Luckily enough, I don’t think I will have to go there.